So I have this bathroom.

 It was a pain in the you know.

 No pun intended.

-Rebecca literally made a template, then traced it onto the vinyl pieces then I would take the knife of death utility knife and score the plank and snap it.
+Rebecca made a template, then traced it onto the vinyl pieces, then I would take the knife of death utility knife and score the plank and snap it.

-Then try to fit it into place like a puzzle.
+Then we would try to fit it into place like a puzzle.

 This is when it happened.